aidan-harding/flow-recursion/README.md

 the right queue.
 With Before Flows, this abstraction becomes [leaky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/).

 In the presence of a complicated system where automation can bounce from one object to another, recursive loops that stop Flow may be very hard to spot.
+And sometimes recursion isn't your choice - it may be thrust upon you be packages or by legacy code.
 So, you may very well be scratching your head about this one in the future.